m-aleem/eVTOL_sim/README.md

 ```

 ### Output
 The output of the program is a simulation report which includes various statistics per vehicle type.
 This output is shown both on the console and saved to a timestamped log file in the `output/` directory.
-Console output provides high-level progress and final results, while the log file contains detailed step-by-step information including individual vehicle states, charging queue status, and charging station assignments.
+Console output provides high-level progress and final results, while the log file, if verbosity is high enough, will also contain detailed step-by-step information including individual vehicle states, charging queue status, and charging station assignments.

 ## Future Work